New Construction Homes in San Bruno, CA

 How much do new construction homes in San Bruno cost?

-See San Bruno new-construction and demolition permits as they are filed, plus the month’s top ranked teardown and spec-build opportunities across the Peninsula — in the AddressIntel city dashboard and the Silicon Valley Developer Market Opportunities Report.
+San Bruno permits come from the city portal, but the market a San Bruno spec home competes in is one we measure.
+See new-construction and demolition permits as they are issued across the cities in our feed, plus the month’s top ranked teardown and spec-build opportunities, in the Silicon Valley Developer Market Opportunities Report.